 Let’s re make this lesson to fall under our 3-part framework.

 Even though this is a grade 9 and 10 expectation here in Ontario you’ll find that this problem is quite accessible for many grades.

 In particular you could use it to uncover:

 - Find the slope (rate of change) of a line between two points;

 - Find the equation (rate of change) of a line between two points;

 - Model linear relationships using tables of values, graphs, and equations.

-We’ve been arguing that instead of finding a context that will make students interested we should follow the curiosity path which we’ve described in Lessons One and Two from our 4 part video series instead.
+We’ve been arguing that instead of finding a context that will make students interested we should follow the curiosity path which we’ve described in the first two lessons in our 4 part video series instead.